 I am very interested in understanding the role of “human predators” as agents of trait change in wild populations.
 Humans differ from other predators both in terms of the magnitude (number of individuals killed) and selectivity (traits of individuals killed) of predation.
-With Nils Chr.
-Stenseth and others at the Centre for Ecological and Evolutionary Synthesis in Oslo, I quantified the form of natural and fishery selection acting on northern pike (Esox lucius) in Lake Windermere (U.K.) and found that the two selective forces often acted in opposition.
-Moreover, natural and fishery selection combined to reduce fitness overall and strengthen stabilizing selection relative to natural selection acting alone.
-These results set the stage for further work in which we investigated the relative role of harvest versus natural selection in driving phenotypic trait change in Windermere pike.
-More recently, I have been working with a group led by Chris Darimont to evaluate phenotypic changes in human-harvested populations.
-This work revealed that phenotypic changes in exploited prey outpace those in more natural contexts by 300%, on average.
-Ongoing research in this area is focused on examining among-system variation in the magnitude of trait changes as well as disentangling phenotypic versus genetic changes in harvested fish populations, a topic of considerable interest to both fisheries scientists and evolutionary biologists.
+As a visiting scholar at the Centre for Ecological and Evolutionary Synthesis in Oslo, I quantified the form of natural and fishery selection acting on northern pike (Esox lucius) in Lake Windermere (U.K.) and found that the two selective forces often acted in opposition to one another.
+Moreover, my research demonstrated how natural selection and fishery selection interact to determine the total selection pressure experienced by this harvested population.
+We then investigated the relative role of harvest and natural selection in driving trait change in Windermere pike.
+I also worked with a group led by Chris Darimont to evaluate trait change in harvested populations compared to systems without harvest, which revealed that trait changes in exploited prey outpaced those in more natural contexts by 300%, on average.
+Ongoing work with Esben Olsen and Even Moland is exploring the possibility that fisheries remove dominant/bold individuals, which may have consequences for population growth inside and outside of marine reserves.

 5. Evolutionary enlightened management